SimonJ92/S-park_server/README.md

 npm start
 ```

 **The ip used in the following routes is the default loopback ip address.
-When started, the server will also listen on the machine's ip address : you probably want to use this one in a real use case.**
+When started, the server will also listen on the machine's ip address: you probably want to use this one in a real use case.**

 By default, the application can be found on localhost and on your machine's ip address on the port 8000.
 `http://127.0.0.1:8000/`